mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 ### privacy

 I just use [GoatCounter](https://goatcounter.com/).
 Open source.
-Tracks visits without cookies.
+Tracks visits _without_ cookies.
 No personal data.
 No GDPR headaches.
-Just to track visits at a high level, I'm not a stalker.
+Just to get a rough sense of the traffic; I'm not a stalker. 🤞

 ### see you around